navsingh29/BubbleHub/README.md

 After those are setup, just run the main script.

+To run the visualization, simply open the /Bubblehub/ui/index.html file in the Safari browser

 To run tests for the analyzer
 ==============
 Change dir to /BubbleHub/Analyzer.